 For most Christian travelers in Jerusalem, and especially the ‘first-timers’, the place of Jesus’s death and resurrection is at the top of their list.
-Almost everyone wants to go to “the spot” to pray and to worship.
-And to put themselves in the shoes of a 1st century disciple.
+Almost everyone wants to go to “the spot” to pray and put themselves in the shoes of a 1st century disciple.

 In my ongoing experience of leading Ezra Adventures trips to Israel, it’s a conversation I have frequently.
 Here is what you will hear about the two most popular sites, The Church of the Holy Sepulchre and The Garden Tomb.

 Location of Jesus’ Death & Resurrection: What We Know

 Before we start evaluating these locations, it is good to know what we are looking for.
 The book of John provides the best description: